Hombre2014/Leaderboard/README.md

 ### Phase 2, hit the API

-- Read the Leaderboard API documentation to learn how to use this API.
+- Read the Leader board API documentation to learn how to use this API.
 - Create a new game with the name of your choice by using the API.
 - Implement the "Refresh" button (receiving data from the API and parsing the JSON).
 - Implement the form "Submit" button (sending data to the API).